George Herms: Awards and honors

-In 1962, artist Jess Collins and poet Robert Duncan awarded George Herms the "Servant of Holy Beauty" award.
-The National Endowment for the Arts Herms received three Individual Fellowships in 1968, 1977 and 1984, respectively.
+In 1962, artist Jess Collins and poet Robert Duncan awarded Herms the "Servant of Holy Beauty" Award.
+From the National Endowment for the Arts, Herms received three Individual Fellowships in 1968, 1977 and 1984, respectively.
 Herms was also awarded the Rome Prize, Fellowship in Sculpture from The American Academy in Rome from 1982 to 1983.
-Herms was subsequently granted a John Simon Guggenheim Fellowship in Sculpture from 1983 to 1984.
+Herms was subsequently granted a Guggenheim Fellowship in Sculpture from 1983 to 1984.
 In 1987, he was awarded a Working Grant from the Pollock Krasner Foundation and, in 1989, he was a Finalist in the "Pico Seagate" competition.
 Herms also received the 1998 Adolph and Esther Gottlieb Foundation Award and a Fellowship at the Getty Research Institute in 2000.